 For Type 1/Type 2 Rel.15 DMRS ports, new antenna ports tables are down selected from the following:

 Alt.1-1: same DMRS port combinations as that for rank = 5,6,7,8 for PDSCH are reused.

+FFS: whether all or some/one of the current DMRS port combination(s) are reused.

 Alt.1-2: new DMRS port combinations are used for rank = 5,6,7,8 (FFS: details).

-Alt.1-3: only one port combination for each of rank=5,6,7,8 for PDSCH are reused.

 For Rel.18 eType1/eType2 DMRS ports, new antenna ports tables are down selected from the following:

 Alt.2-1: same DMRS port combinations as that for rank = 5,6,7,8 for PDSCH are reused.

+FFS: whether all or some/one of the current DMRS port combinations are reused.

 Alt.2-2: new DMRS port combinations are used for rank = 5,6,7,8 (FFS: details).

-Alt.2-3: only one port combination for each of rank=5,6,7,8 for PDSCH are reused.

 Note: whether the DMRS port combination allows to use single symbol DMRS for rank = 5,6,7,8 should be checked.

+Note: new DMRS port combinations above does not preclude the current DMRS port combination(s) in Rel.15-17.

 For supporting companies, please check and reply to comments from opponent companies.